SHIONOGI Group’s Climate Change Strategies

 Climate Change Countermeasures as Part of Management Strategy

-SHIONOGI Group Governance System and Risk Management
+SHIONOGI’s Governance Structure and Risk Management

 (Governance: Recommended disclosures a and b)